harshrai96/TreeHMM/README.md

     hmm = initialize_HMM.initialize_HMM(states, emissions, sample_tree)

-## backward_sequence_generator.py : Calculate the order in which nodes in the tree should be traversed during the backward pass(leaves to roots)
+## backward_sequence_generator.py

 ### Description

+* Calculates the order in which nodes in the tree should be traversed during the backward pass(leaves to roots).
 * Tree is a complex graphical model where we can have multiple parents and multiple children for a node.
 Hence the order in which the tree should be tranversed becomes significant.
 Backward algorithm is a dynamic programming problem where to calculate the values at a node, we need the values of the children nodes beforehand, which need to be traversed before this node.
 This algorithm outputs a possible(not unique) order of the traversal of nodes ensuring that the childrens are traversed first before the parents

 ### Usage